rkirkbride13/CV/README.md

 **COWI UK, London** (January 2018 to October 2022)
 *Engineering consultant*

 - Supported the design of multiple and concurrent civil engineering projects across the UK and abroad.
-Notable projects were the [Mumbai Trans Harbour Link](https://en.wikipedia.org/wiki/Mumbai_Trans_Harbour_Link) where I lead the fatigue analysis and created Finite Element Analysis models, and the replacement of [Bilsdale Mast](https://www.bilsdalemast.co.uk/), working on a two person team under intense time pressure.
+During design of the [Mumbai Trans Harbour Link](https://en.wikipedia.org/wiki/Mumbai_Trans_Harbour_Link) I lead the fatigue analysis and created Finite Element Analysis models.
+When designing the replacement of [Bilsdale Mast](https://www.bilsdalemast.co.uk/) I worked on a two person team under intense time pressure, yet delivered a design with approximately a third less CO2e than the original.
-- Project management with responsibility to supervise team, lead client communication and ensure adherence of quality assurance processes.
+- Project manager of a long-standing Client with responsibility to supervise team, lead client communication and ensure adherence of quality assurance processes.
+The team composed of recent graduates who required training and leadership.
-- Founding member of the "Early Careers Network" (ECN); an interal network spanning all UK offices that created a SharePoint page to facilitate Chartership progress and organised social/technical events, culminating in a 2 night Conference in the Peak District.
+- Founding member of the "Early Careers Network" (ECN); an interal network spanning all UK offices that created a SharePoint page to facilitate Chartership progression in the company and organised social and technical events, culminating in a 2 night Conference in the Peak District.

 **COWI UK, London** (2015 & 2016)
 *Summer Intern*